 They are available at all the major retail chain stores and major online outlets.
 The aesthetic designs tend to be formulaic and lack any sense of creative vision.
 Moreover, this lack of vision and content is usually plastered over with bright colors and oversized logos.
-If you're looking for a low priced overnight bag with large logos in bright colors, this might your ticket.
+If you're looking for a low-priced overnight bag with large logos in bright colors, this might your ticket.

 Companies know you can spend less than half on a nylon duffle bag so they better add some value.
-This typically takes the form of better quality, heavier nylon materials, nicer hardware (think metal instead of plastic), padding and a liner of some sort that finishes the interior.
+This typically takes the form of better quality, heavier nylon materials, nicer hardware (think metal instead of plastic), padding, and a liner of some sort that finishes the interior.
 Look for these features as prices climb.

 This price point also moves you into the lower end of the leather overnight bag spectrum.
 The problem with leather weekend bags at the low end of the market is the quality of the hides.
 Leather is much more expensive than nylon or polyester.
-If you're shopping a leather overnight bag at a nylon price, there is a reason for it.
+If you're shopping for a leather overnight bag at a nylon price, there is a reason for it.

-Who is Making Your Overnight Bag
+Who is Making Your Overnight Bags

 Bag companies that have been around a while are probably doing something right.
 It's a very competitive business for the aforementioned reasons.
 Consequently, the ones that are doing something fundamentally wrong, will not last.

 Another aspect to look for is how accessible a real person is.
 Is there a number to call?
 Did a real person answer?
 Were your questions answered or are you getting a run-around?